 You might be thinking that you’re offering art, and art is valuable.
 Shouldn’t that be enough?
 If someone really loves your art, yes that’s enough, but if someone just thinks it’s cool then they are going to need a bit more from you before you start asking for anything beyond “Will you look at my art?”
-Think of this like a balanced relationship.
-Give, take, give, take, and repeat.
+Think of your social media interactions as a balanced relationship.
+There is an exchange of giving, taking, giving, taking, and repeat.

-For every request that you have for your audience, you should have something more to offer.
-At events, that could be pleasant conversation, a compliment, or a recommendation of art supplies to use.
-On social media, it could be entertaining process videos, a funny story, a moment of vulnerability that others can connect to, or inspiration.
+For every request that you have for your audience, you should have something to offer.
+At events, that could be a pleasant conversation, a compliment, or a recommendation of art supplies to use.
+On social media, it could be entertaining process videos, a funny story, a moment of vulnerability that others can connect to, or nuggets of inspiration.

 When you display your art, think of your audience.
 What can you and your art do for them?
 Before you push someone to visit your store or follow you on social media, give them more to connect to.

-Focus on what you can give, not what you can get.
+Focus on what you can give to increase engagement, not what you can get.

 1. Entertain your audience with your visual content.

 Creating entertaining content goes beyond posting a picture of just a piece of art.
-It’s about creating a story with your photos, or showing your art process unfold.
-If you create content that is enjoyable in itself like time lapse videos, tutorials, and beautiful photos, you are offering something more than just your art.
+It’s about creating a story with your photos or showing your art process unfolding.
+If you create content that is enjoyable in itself like time-lapse videos, tutorials, and beautiful photos, you are offering something more than just your art.

 2. Make your audience feel something positive.

-Basically, start meaningful conversations.
-This means that a caption saying something like “18”x24″ acrylic on canvas, DM to purchase” should not be your go-to caption style.
+Start meaningful conversations.
+A caption saying something like “18”x24″ acrylic on canvas, DM to purchase” should not be your go-to caption style.
 Or when people walk over to your event display, don’t start with “all prints are 50% off.”
 Start with a human connection.

 Add something to your viewer’s life.
-When you then push for a sale or encourage someone to follow you on Instagram, they won’t feel like you’ve demanded too much.
+Then, when you then push for a sale or encourage someone to follow you on Instagram, they won’t feel like you’ve demanded too much.